-‘The Young And The Restless’ Spoilers Bombshell: Phyllis Beds Best Friend’s Son
+‘The Young And The Restless’ Spoilers Bombshell: Phyllis Beds Best Friend’s Son After Billy Rejection

 Phyllis Is At A Low Point

 On Tuesday’s The Young and The Restless, Jack Abbott (Peter Bergman) rejected Phyllis’ dinner invitation and then on Wednesday’s Y&R, after Phyllis walks in on Jack comforting Gloria Bardwell (Judith Chapman), Jack takes her to task for being judgy.
-Jack tells Phyllis they are single consenting adults, aren’t hurting anyone and don’t need to apologize to anyone.
+Jack tells Phyllis they are single consenting adults, aren’t hurting anyone, and don’t need to apologize to anyone.

 That puts Phyllis in her place and then she heads over to see Lauren on Wednesday’s The Young and The Restless who encourages Phyllis to get back in the game.
 Shockingly, Lauren even mentions she should consider dating her son Scott.
-Phyllis scoffs at the suggestion but things might change soon when Phyllis finds herself at an even lower point after another rejection on top of the one she get from Jack.
+Phyllis scoffs at the suggestion but things might change soon when Phyllis finds herself at an even lower point after another rejection on top of the one she got from Jack.

 Billy’s Mind Is On Vikki, Not Phyllis

-The Young and The Restless spoilers promise Billy has been working hard at work at Brash & Sassy and in his off time to show Victoria he’s a new man.
+The Young and The Restless spoilers promise Billy has been working hard at Brash & Sassy and in his off time to show Victoria he’s a new man.
 He’s not outright pursuing her, but Billy has made it clear it’s Victoria he wants and he’s doing everything to get things back to good.
 The last thing he needs is another entanglement with Phyllis to wreck a reunion with Vikki.

-Other The Young and The Restless spoilers from CBS show this week Victoria pushes Billy away by the end of the week and that will set the stage for Billy and Phyllis to “revisit their affair” as the two actors revealed on the Canadian news program.
+Other The Young and The Restless spoilers from CBS say Victoria pushes Billy away by the end of the week and that will set the stage for Billy and Phyllis to “revisit their affair” as the two actors revealed on the Canadian news program.
 No matter how steamy it gets, Billy will shut it down and reject Phyllis and that hits her hard and she’s feeling pretty vulnerable.

 That towel will not last long – Scotty looks much better in terry cloth than anything else I've seen him wear on #YR pic.twitter.com/soAmKY6cqj